laozaoer/MMGOR_old/README.md

+# MMGOR: a novel Minorize-Maximize Algorithm for the Generalized Odds Rate Model for Clustered Current Status Data

 ## Overview
 The **MMGOR** package implements a novel minorize-maximize algorithm to estimate parameters of generalized odds rate (GOR) model with clustered current status data. **MMGOR** allows any nonnegative r values of GOR model, which covers a wide range of commonly used survival models.
 The package takes advantage of C++ computational efficiency to reduce computation time.